Easy dependency management for git with braid

 braid article on ruby advent

-written by Cristi Balan on 2008-12-20
+by Cristi Balan on 2008-12-20

 I just wrote an article for the ruby advent 2008 series.